070 82 000 24 info@advocatengroep.nl

 Salary or income is taxed in the so-called Box 1 of the income tax.
 The 30% ruling gets deducted from your Box 1 taxation.
 There is another benefit of importance: If the 30% ruling applies to your situation, you get excepted from any taxation in Box 3 as well.
 Box 3 covers Savings and Investments.
 Your savings and investments will not be taxed.
 There are specific requirements for the application of this benefit in Box 3.
 The amount of savings that is excluded from taxation is maximized at € 57.000,00 (standard of 2023).
 If you have a partner, that amount is doubled.
 Savings can be freely allocated between partners.

-From the 1st of January 2024, an Act amending the 30% ruling will come into effect.
+From the 1st of January 2024, an Act amending the 30% ruling has come into effect.
 This Act alters the benefits of the 30% ruling.
 Before the amendment, you could get a 30% threshold benefit for the duration of five years.
 After the amendment, a tier system applies.
-You will receives a benefit of 30% for the first twenty months from the start of the employment contract.
+You will receive a benefit of 30% for the first twenty months from the start of the employment contract.
 The successive twenty months will grant you a benefit of 20%.
 The remaining twenty months will give you an advantage of 10%.

 Feel free to contact our specialists with any questions regarding your situation.